dschiera95/wp-templater/README.md

 - you can override final custom template file using filter outside the class
     - @see [Templater.php](/src/Templater.php#L386)
 - create composer package.
-- support any post type cusom template.
+- support any post type custom template.

 ## Usage